talhavawda/student-lab-sectioning/ifs-solver/Readme.md

                        at org.cpsolver.coursett.Test.<init>(Test.java:231)
                        at org.cpsolver.coursett.Test.main(Test.java:292)`
     - So I decided to skip cmd and go straight to executing from code.
-        - Created a org.talhavawda.ifssolver package inside the src/main/java directory and added a Main file with a main() method.
+        - Created an org.talhavawda.ifssolver package inside the src/main/java directory and added a Main file with a main() method.
         Then I added code to my Main.main() method to set up the string parameter variables, and then called org.cpsolver.studentsect.Test.main() with its arg param being the array of my string parameter variables.
         - Was getting a NullPointerException error during the XML Loading process - I didn't specify a 'dates' attribute for the 'time' element of the 'section' element in my XML input file generation
             - I fixed this by setting a 'dates' attribute with the value being an empty string